hydephp/develop/docs/getting-started/console-commands.md

 |-----------|------------------------------|
 | `--force` | Overwrite any existing files |

-## `publish:views`

-Publish the hyde components for customization.
+## Publish the hyde components for customization.
 Note that existing files will be overwritten.

 ```bash